15 Sarah J Maas Books in Order: A Complete Guide to the Hit Books

 This book has a cult-like following for a reason.
 The first book in the series is a loose fairy tale retelling of Beauty and the Beast set in the world of Prythian.
 Magical creatures, humans, and fae are all prominent in the book.

-This is a fast-paced, addicting, fantasy romance series.
-A love triangle develops by the end of the story and book two is jaw-dropping!
-This is on its way to becoming a classic from the list of enemies-to-lovers books.
-You will want to binge this series in one week.
-We could not leave this epic romance off a list of the best romance novels of all time.
+This is a fast-paced, addicting, fantasy romance series with a love triangle that develops by the end of the novel.
+Book two is jaw-dropping!
+This series is on its way to becoming a classic that you will want to binge in one week.

 A Court of Mist and Fury by Sarah J. Maas